Consensys/doc.teku/docs/reference/cli/subcommands/validator-client.md

 <!--/tabs-->

-List of validator public keys used by an external signer (for example, [Web3Signer]).
+List or URL of validator public keys used by an external signer (for example, [Web3Signer]).

 Use the URL to load the public keys from a remote service.
 For example: